 Developing climate-resilient protected area systems remains a challenge for most protected area managers because the scientific understanding and technical basis for informed decision-making on adaptation or resiliency measures is in its nascent stages.
-To help overcome these technical challenges, GEF will support the development and integration of adaptation and resilience management measures as part of protected area management projects.
-This support is important to ensure that GEF's investments will continue to contribute to the sustainability of national protected area systems.
+To help overcome these technical challenges, GEF will support the development and integration of adaptation and resilience http://gefweb.org/uploadedFiles/Focal_Areas/Biodiversity/GEF-4%20strategy%20BD%20Oct%202007.pdf Decision CBD COP IX/31.